transmission/transmission/docs/rpc-spec.md

 > [!IMPORTANT]
-> Transmisson 4.1.0 (`rpc-version` 18) added support for the JSON-RPC 2.0 protocol and converted all RPC strings to snake_case.
+> Transmisson 4.1.0 (`rpc_version` 18) added support for the JSON-RPC 2.0 protocol and converted all RPC strings to snake_case.
 >
 > The old bespoke RPC protocol, and the old mix of kebab-case and camelCase strings, are still supported in Transmission 4 but are deprecated and will be removed in the future.
 People using the old protocol should update their code!
 >